armory/docs/content/en/borealis/tutorial/deploy-demo-app.md

 ## Objectives

-In this tutorial, you configure your Kubernetes environment for the demo app and then deploy using Borealis.
+In this tutorial, you configure your Kubernetes environment for the demo app and then deploy to multiple environments using Borealis.

 ## {{% heading "prereq" %}}